searica/MoreVanillaBuildPrefabs/Publish/ThunderStore/README.md

 - Thanks to GoldenRevolver for the advice and letting me bounce idea's off of you about sorting the pieces added by MVBP.

 #### Community Credits
-- Thanks to onnan for all their suggestions, feedback, and testing
+- Thanks to onnan and DreamWraith for all their suggestions, feedback, and testing
 - Thanks to Cass, Blubbson, Katosan, Havengrad, LunaEversor for quickly finding and reporting issues or bugs.

-### Shameless Self Plug (Other Mods By Me)
+## Shameless Self Plug (Other Mods By Me)
 If you like this mod you might like some of my other ones.

 #### Building Mods